jacob-alford/schemata-ts/docs/schemata/Int.md

 ## IntSchema (class)

-The StringSchema transformer class, use instead `S.String` function to create a StringSchema
+The IntSchema transformer class, use instead `S.Int` function to create an IntSchema

 **Signature**